Define HIPAA

-But let’s back up for a minute and define what is a HIPAA.
-Let’s first define what HIPAA is.
-HIPAA is legislature that was proposed by Senators Kennedy and Kassebaum and signed into law by President Clinton in 1996.
+HIPAA is the legislature that was proposed by Senators Kennedy and Kassebaum and signed into law by President Clinton in 1996.

 Title II, a standard of electronic health care transactions

-This section defines a national standard by which companies that are transaction in Protected Health Information must follow.
+This section defines a national standard by which companies that are transacting in Protected Health Information must follow.

 Protected Health Information or PHI